rwpalmer/DFPlay/README.md

 # ***DFPlay***
-## *An Enhanced Library for the DFPlayer*
+ ***An Enhanced Library for the DFPlayer***

-### *Overview*
+## *Overview*
 DFPlayers are inexpensive and they have a serial interface.
 This makes them ideal for use in IOT projects.

 While it is true that the DFPlayer can be used without a library, it is also true that a library can make the DFPlayer much easier to use.
 This library lets developers use intuitive commands to control the DFPlayer. *If you have ever used an MP3 player, you already know how to use the DFPlay library*.
 DFPlay also provides enhanced functionality.
 For example:
-* DFPlay plays all content with one ***play(*** Selecton ***)*** command, where "Selection" defines the content to be played and allows volume and equalizers settings to be adjusted before the content plays.
+* DFPlay plays all content with one ***play(*** Selection ***)*** command, where "Selection" defines the content to be played and allows volume and equalizers settings to be adjusted while the content plays.
 This addresses a common audio playback problem, where some content plays louder than other content.
 It also makes it possible to change equalizer settings automatically as content changes.
-Those who might want to take things to the next level can create playlists as arrays / vectors of selections. (example: DFPlaylist.ini).
+Those who might want to take things to the next level can create playlists as arrays or vectors of selections.

 * Mute and unMute functionality was added.
 * New softStop functionality tells DFPlayer to stop playing when the current track ends
 * Developers have Instant access to DFPlayer state information with methods like:  *isPlaying()*, *isPaused()*, *isIdle()*, and *isMuted()*.
 * DFPlay seamlessly shifts the DFPlayer  to low-power "sleep" state when the device has been idle for 2 seconds, and seamlessly shifts back to the normal power state when the next play()* method is called.
-### *Architecture*
+## *Architecture*
 ##### DFPlay provides high-performance device control, but consumes minimal resources.
 DFPlay manages the DFPlayer based on ***state*** variables which are stored in memory.
 Some of these variables describe a "desired state" , and some describe the "current state" of the DFPlayer.